Old Woughton: Woughton Park

 Woughton Park lies between the Grand Union Canal and the River Ouzel, in the same grid square as Walton Hall (home to the Open University), Tinkers Bridge and Passmore, although it is not connected by road to any of them: all development is accessed via Newport Road, the former B488.
 The housing is predominantly private, mainly built in the 1970s.
 The only employment in the area is a working farm.
 In terms of population, it is the smallest wholly residential area recognised by the council in Milton Keynes.

 Passmore

-'Passmore' is a small, mainly owner occupied, housing development located close to the H8/V8 intersection and bordered to the east by the Grand Union Canal.
+'Passmore' is a small, mainly owner occupied, housing development in the Tinkers Bridge grid square, located close to the H8/V8 intersection and bordered to the east by the Grand Union Canal.

 Facilities

 Approximately 60% of the parish is green space.
 Leisure facilities include the Woughton Pavilion and sports fields, a section of the Ouzel Valley Park and 'The Patch' allotments, a large site comprising over 200 plots.